supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 see how it evolves.
 In the thesis, document major differences in planned and actual timing of tasks and try to account for why this happened.

+[//]: # "Team structure, working process, tools used and how, milestones"

 ### D4: System Design and Test Plan